 A coach at the early stages has to embody a passion for the game and the patience of Job to help young minds believe in themselves.
 Understand the directions conveyed while still realizing the journey is young but always believing the rewards will come.

-The most significant trait has to be conveying the lessons of soccer to life.
+The most significant trait must be conveying soccer lessons to life.
 A coach’s job is to build character and characteristics that can last decades past their prime playing years and deep into the years of life as parents, employees, bosses, and so much more.

-Building character far exceeds scores and hi-light reels, and the most significant trait lies in all.
+Building character far exceeds scores and hi-light reels; the most significant trait lies in all.
 A coach who can leave their legacy for those who will fondly return to their hearts and memories years after their game is done and the coach is gone.